awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

       In **Cluster name**, enter or choose the name of an existing Amazon ECS cluster\.
 In **Service name**, enter or choose the name of the service running on the cluster\.
 You can also create a cluster and service\.
 In **Image filename**, enter the name of the image definitions file that describes your service's container and image\.
 **Note**
 The Amazon ECS deployment action requires an `imagedefinitions.json` file as an input to the deployment action\.
 The default ﬁle name for the ﬁle is imagedefinitions\.json\.
 If you choose to use a diﬀerent ﬁle name, you must provide it when you create the pipeline deployment stage\.
-For more information, see [imagedefinitions\.json File for Amazon ECS Standard Deployment Actions](file-reference.md#pipelines-create-image-definitions)\.
+For more information, see [imagedefinitions\.json file for Amazon ECS standard deployment actions](file-reference.md#pipelines-create-image-definitions)\.

       Choose **Next**\.
 **Note**